Mangokazi/Python-Week-1/README.md

 Are employees engaged in data-related activities and initiatives?
 Are achievements and contributions in data-driven projects recognized and rewarded?
 Do employees feel valued for their data-related skills and efforts?
+## Assessing Data Governance Readiness
+-Assessing data governance readiness involves evaluating an organization's readiness to implement and sustain an effective data governance program.<br>

+The following basic checklist of items will help you determine the data governance readiness of your organization:<br>

+- The basis of a data culture exists.
+- The program is 100 percent aligned with business strategy.
+- Senior leadership is 100 percent committed to the program and its goals.
+- Senior leadership understands this is a strategic, enterprise program and not the sole responsibility of the IT department.
+- One or more sponsors have been identified at an executive level.
+- The program has the commitment to fund its creation and to maintain it in the long term.
+- The organization understands this is an ongoing program and not a one-off project.
+- You have documented the return-on-investment (ROI).
+- Legal and compliance teams (internally or externally) understand and support the goals of the program.
+- Fundamental data skills exist for the data governance journey.
+- The IT organization is capable and resourced to support the program.